GoogleCloudPlatform/cluster-toolkit/README.md

 ## GCP Quotas

-You may need to request additional quota to be able to deploy and use your HPC cluster.
+You may need to request additional quota to be able to deploy and use your cluster.

 See